 $\,$ SB 619 - This act repeals the requirement that applicants for a surplus lines insurance license file a bond with the Director of the Department of Insurance.
-STEPHEN WITTE

-022603 S First Read S326 030303 Second Read and Referred S Small Business, Insurance S358 and Industrial Relations Committee

-SB 620 - This act implements various economic development concerning targeted industries, enterprise zones and job training programs at community colleges.
+STEPHEN WITTE and job training programs at community colleges.
 The major provisions of the act are as follows:

+- 030303 Second Read and Referred S Small Business, Insurance S359 and Industrial Relations Committee - 031903 Hearing Scheduled S Small Business, Insurance and Industrial Relations Committee

+SCS/SB 620 - This act implements various economic development concerning targeted industries, enterprise zones